Table of Contents

 I was checking his Facebook, LinkedIn, Twitter, etc. every now and then.
 As much as I wanted to forget about him, social media channels did not help me much to accomplish this.
 Finally, one fine day, I asked my friend to change the passwords of my Facebook and Twitter accounts and asked her not to share them with me.

 It has been more than 6 years now that I am not on Facebook anymore.
-As for Twitter, I had to resume for work-related tasks.
+As for Twitter, I had to resume for work-related tasks but have managed to steer clear of my ex’s handle.
+Social media sites can become your foes when you want to get your mind off your ex.

 2. The block-unblock WhatsApp routine

 Checking his profile picture and sometimes even messaging him and then deleting it, made it even worse.
 It reached an extent where I finally deleted his number from my phonebook.
 Luckily enough, I did not know it by heart.
-So there was no going down that road again!
+So there was no going down that road again.

 3. Asking mutual friends for updates

 Mutual friends are a time-tested way to stalk an ex.
-If you have common friends, then you are surely going to get invited to social gatherings where even he/she is there.
+If you have common friends, then you are surely going to get invited to social gatherings where even he/she is present.
 While we have the choice to not show up, our inner voices shout out to us to go.
 It’s a chance to find out how they are doing after the breakup, how they look, and if they’re dating someone new.

 Besides, you can always fish for details about your ex’s life in conversations with your friends.
 Even when you know it makes them uncomfortable, it is so hard to resist a subtle mention here, a vague question there.
 Amirite?